-Ten Easy steps you can take towards financial freedom
+Here are ten Easy steps you can take towards financial freedom:

 You may not be aware of this, but every time you apply for credit the ensuing credit search is noted on your credit report.
 If you have applied and been rejected several times, your credit history may be getting worse and worse.
 Therefore, stop applying and check your credit rating first so you can start to improve it and avoid getting rejected again.

 Check your credit report